No, Robots Aren’t Taking Over: Why You Shouldn’t Freak Out About ATS and AI in Recruiting

 With ATS, they can point to a few candidates who seem to fit the bill instead of wasting time digging through the hundreds of unqualified applicants who always apply anyway.

-(Plus, here’s some good news — recruiters know that qualified candidates can fall through the cracks and try to avoid this.
+(Plus, here’s some good news — recruiters are smart people.
+They know that qualified candidates can fall through the cracks and try to avoid this.
 We spoke to a panel of four recruiters and heard as much — check out the 6-minute mark in this podcast.)

 No Magic Bullets